-Internet Soundscape is a 20'00" radio art narrative imagining the ebb and flow of electronic communications facilitated by the Internet, a worldwide network of networked computers.
-Listen to Internet Soundscape.
+Internet Soundscape is a 20'00" radio art narrative imagining sounds associated with the ebb and flow of electronic information flowing through the Internet, a worldwide network of networked computers.
+What would the Internet sound like?
+Artist Statement.

 Exhibitions / Publications / Broadcasts